 Dr. Dawn Davis, a dermatologist at the Mayo Clinic states SPF is a ratio of how long a person without sunscreen can be in the sun without experiencing any redness divided by the amount of time you can spend in sunlight with a product on, in an article by CNN.

-Here, Beauty Press highlights the best sunscreen for different types of skin.
+Here, Beauty Press highlights the best sunscreen for different skin types.
 When it comes to day creams or face masks, or even scrubs and serums, there are different products depending on your skin type – depending on how dry, oily or acne-prone it is.

 Dry Skin.
 According to licensed cosmetologist and beauty expert, Beth Barrick-Hickey, people with dry skin can use sunscreen protection with SPF 15 or higher in the form of a cream.
 Don’t substitute a sun cream with oil with sun protection.
 Oils promote rather than prevent sunburn and are more suitable when tanning.